cyrildewit/maximize/readme.md

     <img src="https://david-dm.org/cyrildewit/maximize/dev-status.svg" />
 </a>

-Maximize is a powerful boilerplate for creating new web development projects.
+> Maximize is a Powerful Starters Kit for Web Development using Gulp as Build System.

 ## Features
 Here are some of the main features of Maximize: